 This fund aims to combat cross border organised crime, human trafficking,financial crime, anti radicalisation, cyber crime and other serious crimes.
 The UK along with Denmark and Ireland have opted out of this fund.

 Interreg Va Channel Programme

 Interreg Va Channel Programme is for projects in partnership with organisations in Northern France bordering on the Channel.
-For the 2014-2020 programme Norfolk County Council is the new Managing Authority.
-The main changes are that the application process is now two stage and the EU funding element has now risen to 70% of project costs.
+For the 2014-2020 programme Norfolk County Council is the Managing Authority.
+The application process is two stage and funding is up to 70% of project costs.
 The first call closed on 11 May 2015.
 6 out of 44 got through to stage 2 to submit a full bid in 2016.
 The fourth call closed on 13 October 2016 with 11 applications received.
-The next calls will be in April and October 2017.
-April 2017 will also see the reintroduction of micro projects,smaller scale projects that run over a year .
+The next stage one call opens on 6 April and closes 6 June 2017.

 The priority areas of the programme are:

 From April 2017 the Channel Programme will introduce their Micro Projects initiative, for smaller scale projects that run for up to two years.
 See FCE (Channel) website for more details.